برجاء الإنتظار ...

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

-- The active substance is imiglucerase.
-Imiglucerase is a modified form of the human enzyme acid β-glucosidase produced by recombinant DNA technology.
+-glucosidase produced by recombinant DNA technology.
 One vial contains 400 units of imiglucerase.
 After reconstitution, the solution contains 40 units of imiglucerase per ml.

 - The other ingredients are: mannitol, sodium citrate, citric acid monohydrate and polysorbate 80.

-Cerezyme, 400 Units, is presented as a powder for concentrate for solution for infusion (in a vial, pack size of 1, 5 or 25).
+What Cerezyme looks like and contents of the pack Cerezyme, 400 Units, is presented as a powder for concentrate for solution for infusion (in a vial, pack size of 1, 5 or 25).
 Not all pack sizes may be marketed.
 Cerezyme is supplied as a white to off-white powder.
 After reconstitution it is a clear, colourless liquid, free from foreign matter.
 The reconstituted solution must be further diluted.

 Marketing Authorisation Holder

-Paasheuvelweg 25, 1105 BP Amsterdam, The Netherlands
+Sanofi B.V., Paasheuvelweg 25, 1105 BP, Amsterdam, the Netherlands

 Manufacturer